LucaNerlich/adobe-home-automation/README.md

     1. index.html references the scripts and stylesheets.
     2. Everything runs self-contained when served from an HTTP server

+> Run pre built '/assignment' artifacts

+1. `$ npm run serve-prod`
+    1. This uses EsBuild built-in http server to 'serve' the built files.
+    2. The path is hardcoded to `/assignment` to where I've manually copied the latest built artifacts

 ## Documentation

 - Entry-file Html: `assignment/index.html`